tmikonen/quantitatively/_posts/2019-02-11-the-braintwist.md

 [^1]: Here I am again assuming that the opponent is playing a 40-card deck.
 This is in a sense a best case scenario, but also the most probable one.
 Contrary to the Lotus and Wheel deck, the Braintwist does not immediately lose if the opponent wields a bigger deck.
 But it will make winning slightly more difficult.

 [^2]: 12 was the value that together with optimizing the Lotus - Twister - Geyser - ratio gave the global maximum turn one win probability.
-For any given (suboptimal) choice of the card ratios, the locally optimal value for the threshold could be different from the globally optimal one (that is, 12).
+For any given (suboptimal) choice of the card ratios, the locally optimal value for the threshold could be different from the globally optimal one (that is, other then 12).